Robinlovelace/Creating-maps-in-R/intro-spatial.md

-There is a lot going on in the above block of code and you should not expect to understand all of it upon first try: simply typing the commands and thinking briefly about the outputs is all that is needed at this stage to improve your intuitive understanding of R. It is worth pointing out, however, that the `~` symbol means "by": we aggregated the CrimeCount variable by the district name.
+There is a lot going on in the above block of code and you should not expect to understand all of it upon first try: simply typing the commands and thinking briefly about the outputs is all that is needed at this stage to improve your intuitive understanding of R. It is worth pointing out a few things that you may not have seen before that will likely be useful in the future:

+- in the first line of code the `fileEncoding` argument is used.
+This is rarely necessary, but in this case the file comes in a strange file format.
+9 times out of ten you can omit this argument but it's worth knowing about.
+- the `which` function is used to select only those observations that meet a specific condition, in this case all crimes involving "Theft and Handling".
+- the
+`~` symbol means "by": we aggregated the CrimeCount variable by the district name.

 Now that we have crime data at the borough level (`Spatial_DistrictName`), the challenge is to join it to the `lnd` object.
 We will base our join on the `Spatial_DistrictName` variable from the `crimeAg` object and the `name` variable from the `lnd` object.
 It is not always straight forward to join objects based on names as the names do not always match.
 Let us see which names in the `crimeAg` object match the spatial data object, `lnd`: